mrm1999/Raffle-Lottery-System/README.md

 ##### "/open-lucky-draw":
--Form Parameter: email
--The single url, which does the job of drawing out the lottery.
-A cron job can be scheduled in the server machine to automatically trigger this api, at the appointed draw time of the lottery.
+The single url, which does the job of drawing out the lottery.A javscript has been written in html which will automatically trigger this API at 8:00 PM everyday.
 On the hind-sight, it picks a random ticket id from the list of participating ids, and the email associated with this ticket is marked as the winner.
 After the draw is over, the server drops the participating tickets table, thereby also deleting all the used tickets.
 The results can be view on the results page.